Combinatorial operads from monoids: Constructing operads

 Note that neither the set of endofunctions nor the set of parking functions, packed words, and permutations are suboperads of~$\T \EnsNat$.
 Indeed, one has the following counterexample:

 and, even if~$12$ is a permutation,~$134$ is not an endofunction.

 Therefore, let us call a word~$x$ a {\em twisted} endofunction (resp. parking function, packed word, permutation) if the word $(x_1 + 1, x_2 + 1, \dots, x_n + 1)$ is an endofunction (resp. parking function, packed word, permutation).
 For example, the word~$2300$ is a twisted endofunction since~$3411$ is an endofunction.
 Let us denote by~$\End$ (resp.~$\FP$, $\MT$, $\Per$) the set of twisted endofunctions (resp. parking functions, packed words, permutations).
-Under this reformulation, one has the following result: \begin{Proposition} The sets~$\End$, $\FP$, and~$\MT$ form symmetric suboperads of~$\T \EnsNat$. \end{Proposition} \begin{proof} Let~$x$ and~$y$ be two twisted endofunctions (resp. parking functions, packed words) and~$i \in [|x|]$.
+Under this reformulation, one has the following result: \begin{Proposition} The sets~$\End$, $\FP$, and~$\MT$ form suboperads of~$\T \EnsNat$. \end{Proposition} \begin{proof} First, by definition of the partial composition map of~$\T \EnsNat$, the set of twisted endofunctions forms a suboperad of~$\T \EnsNat$.

+Let~$x$ and~$y$ be two twisted parking functions (resp. packed words) and~$i \in [|x|]$.
 Since~$x$ and~$y$ have by definition at least one occurrence of~$0$, we have in~$\T \EnsNat$,

 where~$\Alphab(u)$ is the set~$\{u_j : j \in [|u|]\}$.
-This, in addition to the fact that any permutation of a twisted endofunction (resp. parking function, packed word) is still a twisted endofunction (resp. parking function, packed word), shows that the grafting maps of~$\T \EnsNat$ and the map~$\cdot$ are still well-defined in~$\End$ (resp.~$\FP$, $\MT$). \end{proof}
+This, in addition to the fact that any permutation of a twisted parking function (resp. packed word) is still a twisted parking functions (resp. packed word), shows that the partial composition maps of~$\T \EnsNat$ and the map~$\cdot$ are still well-defined in~$\FP$ (resp. $\MT$). \end{proof}